-They average between 4 to 8 feet in length, but some are known to reach up to 12 feet.
-They weigh around 13 pounds, with females being larger than males.
+They weigh around 13 pounds, with females again being larger than males.

 How Big Can a Dwarf Boa Get?

-The largest dwarf boa to be recorded was approximately 30 inches.
+The largest dwarf boa to be recorded was close to 30 inches long.

 Why Are Boas So Big?

-The size of a boa constrictor can also depend on its subspecies.
-Smaller subspecies, such as common boas typically don’t outgrow red-tailed boas.
-It’s also associated with its locality.
-For example, dwarf boas are a secretive subspecies, found under bark or on branches, in Hog Island, north of Honduras.
+The size of a boa constrictor depends on its subspecies.
+Smaller subspecies, such as common boas rarely outgrow red-tailed boas.

 What is the Biggest Boa Constrictor?

-The largest recorded non-stretched dry skin of a boa constrictor measures 14.6 feet without the head, according to a report by Frank Glaw and Michael Franzen.
+The largest non-stretched dry skin of a boa measures 14.6 feet without the head, according to Frank Glaw and Michael Franzen.

 Contrary to popular belief, the biggest boa constrictor ever found was not 18 feet long.
 It was discovered to be a misidentified green anaconda.